 Cathy Barrett is a cellist living in New York City and due to be married to the photographer Bob.
 She begins to be haunted by what she calls ‘lurkers’, figures that she used to see emerge from the walls of the apartment building where she grew up, as well as by memories of a childhood incident where other girls attempted to strangle her with a skipping rope.

 Roberta Findlay emerged out of porn films where the camera is basically focused on people humping and not much is required in terms of directorial style.
-This clearly ran aground when she tried to apply it to the horror genre, which requires far more than that in the way of style.
+This clearly ran aground when she tried to apply the same approach to the horror genre, which requires far more than that in the way of style.
 Findlay demonstrates a technical competence in what she does but Lurkers remains painfully dull and uneventful for the bulk of its running time.
 The actors, none of whom have ever been heard of again, feel as though they are barely one step above amateurs.
-Everything is run over by a cheap-sounding 1980s synth score.
+Everything is overrun by a cheap-sounding 1980s synth score.

-The other complaint I would make is that the script consists of the occasional apparition, the strange figure lurking and flashbacks to the heroine’s traumatic experience with a bunch of cruel and malicious girls who tried to kill her when she was a child.
+The other complaint I would make is that the script consists of the occasional apparition, the strange figure lurking and flashbacks to the heroine’s traumatic childhood experience with a bunch of cruel and malicious girls who tried to kill her.
 Yet in all of this, the central menace remains undefined.
 In another horror film, there would almost certainly be a connection to some unresolved issue or entity that is coming back to haunt her but we go through almost three-quarters of the film trying to figure out why anything is happening.
-The rest seems to be Findlay and her crew straining to create atmosphere out of nothing much at all happening – the perfect example of this being an extended scene where Christine Moore is waiting to go into the party and for no particular reason is pursued through the streets by a maniac.
+The rest seems to be Findlay and her crew straining to create atmosphere out of nothing much at all – the perfect example of this being an extended scene where Christine Moore is waiting to go into the party and for no particular reason is pursued through the streets by a maniac.